-“The ghost, it seems, is a young boy about fourteen or fifteen years old. . .
-They say that the first knowledge one has of the presence of the Thing is a slight pressure on the shoulder, as if someone were leaning over your shoulder to see what you might be doing.”
+“The ghost, it seems, is a young boy about fourteen or fifteen years old, with rumpled blondish hair and sad blue eyes . . .
+They say that the first knowledge one has of the presence of the Thing is a slight pressure on the shoulder, as if someone were leaning over you to see what you might be doing.”

 President Taft wasn’t a fan of the Thing.
 In fact, Taft was so aggravated by the frenzied stories in his office about the ghoul that he threatened to fire the first White House Staff member to tell stories about the Thing elsewhere.

 Likely due in no small part to his tragic death, the most commonly reported ghost sighting in the White House has been the presence of Abraham Lincoln.
-As is widely known, John Wilkes Booth assassinated President Lincoln in April 1865.
-Since his death, Lincoln’s ghost has been seen by a variety of key figures in American political history.
+As is widely known, John Wilkes Booth assassinated President Lincoln in April 1865 while he was watching a play at Ford’s Theatre.
+Since his death, Lincoln’s ghost has been seen by a variety of figures from American political history.

 The first to admit seeing Lincoln’s Ghost was Grace Coolidge, First Lady to President Calvin Coolidge, who served as President from 1923-1929.
-Coolidge described Lincoln’s ghost as standing in the Lincoln Bedroom, which used to be his office.
+Coolidge described Lincoln’s ghost standing in the Lincoln Bedroom, which used to be his office.
 The ghost stared out of a window.
 Remarkably, that window faced Virginia, in the distance, where Civil War battlefields once were.
 The ghost then vanished.
-Perhaps Lincoln was still reflecting on the events of the war.
+Perhaps Lincoln was still concerned by the war he didn’t know was over.

 Reports of Lincoln’s ghosts skyrocketed under Franklin D. Roosevelt’s administration, which ran from 1933-1945.
 Of course, President Roosevelt’s terms were during a period of societal change and unrest, making Lincoln’s increased ghostly presence seem more than coincidental.